Bios4Biol/intronSeeker/paper/paper.md

 **B** Filter candidates on border improves detection.
 DPratio =DPin/(DPbefore+DPafter)

+Filtering candidates on the border enhances detection.
+DPratio is calculated as follows :
+$$\frac{DPin}{(DPbefore + DPafter)}$$
+With DPbefore corresponding to the mean DP for 10bp before the candidate, DPin to the mean DP of candidate and DPafter to the mean DP for 10bp after the candidate.

 **C** Filter candidates on candidat length.

 **D** Filter candidates on retained intron ratio (len contig / len candidat).